pbek/PBEBaseBundle/README.md

 Installation
 ----------

-First you need **composer**, if you don't already have it.
+First you'll need **composer**, if you don't already have it.
 You can execute this in your eZ Publish root directory.

 ```shell
 curl -sS https://getcomposer.org/installer | php